Major Revision February 2011

 ST364 The Green Party supports a moratorium on the release of GMOs into the environment and on importation of food and feed containing GMOs, pending comprehensive assessment of the safety of GMOs with regards to the environment, biodiversity and human and animal health.
 We support a legally-binding protocol making industry liable for cross-contamination and any adverse effects of GMOs.
 (See also AG623-4, CC254, EU489, and FD208).

-ST370 Technological aid to the third world should be appropriate and should avoid exploitation and the generation of dependency.
+ST370 Technological aid to developing countries should be appropriate and should avoid exploitation and dependency.
 The validity of local knowledge and techniques should be acknowledged, and self-reliance encouraged (see IP222).
-We will enable benign technologies to be freely transferred to third world countries.
+We will enable benign technologies to be freely transferred to developing countries.

 Sign up for updates